hungtruongquoc/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing
+- Make sure you install Node `v15.14.0` to run the app and test properly

 # Steps to Start the App